 This take-along cutlery set (with a carrying case made of recycled plastic bottles!) is perfect for packed lunches and camping trips.
 What an easy and convenient plastic cutlery alternative!

-Finally, try using this large bamboo cutting board instead of regular plastic cutting boards.
+Finally, try using bamboo cutting boards instead of regular plastic cutting boards.
 Not only is this a safer option for preparing your ingredients, but it also looks beautiful on your countertop!

 8. Replace Zip-Top Plastic Bags With Silicone Storage Bags